gvwilson/sensibleadventures/misc/bear-02.md

 "What was that?"
 Dolly asked fearfully.

 "I don't know," Noxy said.
 "But we're almost there."
-She closed her eyes and mind-spoke to Cloak, calming the nervous cloud.
+She closed her eyes and mind-spoke to Charger, calming the nervous cloud.

 They had only gone another few steps when they heard shouts and commotion behind them.
 Noxy hesitated, then put her finger to her lips